 One of my brothers sources industrial masks from a friend with a house-painting company and they and my dad don heavy boots and disposable work clothes to pick through the toxic rubble.
 They don’t find my mom’s rings, her purse, or her wallet because that side of the house burned completely and poof, there goes the money and plastic and anything paper or cloth.
 All of its walls and floors and furniture is now just ashes and whatever had been there was scattered by high-pressure fire hoses.
 The other side of the house with the guest room and dad’s room didn’t burn but the damage from a caved-in roof and smoke and water from the fire hoses created their own havoc.

-They spent half a day shoveling ash and picking through the rubble and found my purse which had melted around the interior where my wallet is intact though with a wet and smokey passport and bank cards and a few hundred dollars in American cash and Mexican pesos.
-And they found my laptop with a piece of broken glass melted to the cover.
+They spend half a day shoveling ash and picking through the rubble and find my purse which had melted around the interior where my wallet is intact though with a wet and smokey passport and bank cards and a few hundred dollars in American cash and Mexican pesos.
+And they find my laptop with a piece of broken glass melted to the cover.
 The hard drive powers up, but the screen doesn’t.
 It doesn’t matter, because all my files are in the cloud.
 It wouldn’t matter, anyway.

-My journal was even rescued and for a moment I experienced great joy thinking all my entries from my November trip to Thailand through to the writers conference last weekend were intact but the water damage to the ink has made it nearly indecipherable.
+My they even rescue my journal and for a moment I experience great joy thinking all my entries from my November trip to Thailand through to the writers conference last weekend are intact but the water damage to the ink has made my writing nearly indecipherable.

 It doesn’t matter.
 None of these things matter.
 The rings and the wallets, the clothes and the furniture, the antiques and the heirlooms, sentimental as they are, mean nothing to the dead.
 And we are not that.